dwhall/HeyMac/docs/HeyMacProtocol.md

 ### HeyMac Information Elements

+One or more Information Elements (IEs) are present when the Fctl I bit is set (1b1).
 Information Elements provide meta information about the frame and the data carried within the frame.

-There are optionally Header Information Elements and optionally Body Information Elements and a way to delineate between the two.
+There are optionally Header Information Elements and optionally Body Information Elements and a way to distinguish the two.
+The difference between Header and Body IEs is that Body IEs are encrypted when the HeyMac frame is enciphered, but Header IEs are not.
 TODO: Add more details.

 ### Source Address Field

+The Source Address field is present when the Fctl S bit is set (1b1).
-When the Source Address field is present, it is a two or eight octet (16 or 64 bits) unsigned value representing the address of the source for this frame.
+When the Source Address field is present, it is a two or eight octet (16 or 64 bits) unsigned value representing the address of the source, or origin, for this frame.

 ### Payload